eggai-tech/EggAI/examples/03-langchain-tool-calling/README.md

 This example demonstrates how to integrate **LangChain** tools into an **EggAI** agent workflow.
 By binding external tools to the language model, your agent can perform more complex operations—like counting emails over a certain period—directly from within a natural language prompt.

+The code for the example can be found [here](https://github.com/eggai-tech/EggAI/tree/main/examples/03-langchain-tool-calling)

 ## Overview 🔄

 In this scenario, we have a single **Email Agent** that: